Skip to content

 1. Unless otherwise provided by the Senate, its regular meetings shall be held on the first Monday of each month at 3:00 p.m.
 Discussion of proposals on the Debate Calendar will ordinarily begin no later than 3:45.

-3. When there are no Debate items scheduled for the agenda of a regular meeting of the Senate, the Executive Committee of the Senate is authorized to cancel that meeting and to carry forward all other items on the agenda, except resignations and appointments, to the next regular meeting of the Senate.
+3. When there are no Debate items scheduled for the agenda of a regular meeting of the Senate, the ASEC is authorized to cancel that meeting and to carry forward all other items on the agenda, except resignations and appointments, to the next regular meeting of the Senate.

-4. Senate time should be scheduled on a regular basis for discussions with the University President and/or other officers of the University on such subjects as budget, new programs, administrative problems, etc. During these discussions it should be the prerogative of any member of the Senate to ask of the administration any question relevant to the University.
+4. Senate time should be scheduled on a regular basis for discussions with the university president, executive vice presidents, and/or other officers of the university on subjects such as budget, new programs, and administrative problems.
+During these discussions it should be the prerogative of any member of the Senate to ask of the administration any question relevant to the university.

 2. Special Meetings.

-1. Special meetings of the Senate shall be held at the call of the University President, the President of the Senate, or any five members of the Senate who submit a written request for a special meeting to the President of the Senate.
+1. Special meetings of the Senate shall be held at the call of the university president, the senate president, or any five members of the Senate who submit a written request for a special meeting to the senate president.

 2. Rules governing the conduct of regular Senate meetings shall be in force at such special meetings.

-3. Upon motion of a member of the Senate and a majority vote of the elected members and alternates present or by written petition of ten elected members of the Senate submitted to the President of the Senate a special meeting of the Senate may be called at which ex officio members shall be present only by invitation.
+3. Upon motion of a member of the Senate and a majority vote of the elected members and alternates present or by written petition of ten elected members of the Senate submitted to the senate president, a special meeting of the Senate may be called at which ex officio members shall be present only by invitation.
 Deliberations of this body shall be governed by pertinent regulations of the Senate.
-Decisions of such a special Senate meeting shall be referred back to the regular Senate meeting for final disposition.
+Decisions of such a special Senate meeting shall be referred back to a regular Senate meeting for final disposition.

 1. Order of Business.